Matter coupling in Minimal Massive 3D Gravity and spinor-matter interactions in exterior algebra formalism: Connection-dependent matter coupling in MMG

-where $ {\cal L}_{MMG} $ and $ {\cal L}_{D} $ are given in (\ref{eqn_1_2}) and (\ref{eqn_2_2}) respectively.
-The field equations of spinor-coupled MMG theory can be obtained by considering variations with respect to co-frame fields $ e^{a} $, connections $ \omega^{a}\,_{b} $, auxiliary 1-form $ \lambda^{a} $ and Dirac spinor fields $ \psi $ and $ \bar{\psi} $.
+Now, the field equations of spinor-coupled MMG theory can be obtained by considering variations with respect to co-frame fields $ e^{a} $, connections $ \omega^{a}\,_{b} $, auxiliary 1-form $ \lambda^{a} $ and conjugate Dirac spinor field $ \bar{\psi} $.
 Then the variational principle (again under the assumption that field variations vanish over the boundary of 3-dimensional manifold $ N $)

 leads to following field equations: